-The Ph.D. program prepares students for advanced study and research in the seven fields of biomedical engineering.
-Students must pass a written preliminary examination and an oral qualifying examination and complete the coursework for two minor fields of study.
-At least one minor field should be one of the other major fields in the Biomedical Engineering Program.
-Each minor field requirement consists of three 4-unit courses, at least two of which are graduate (200-level) courses.
+The Ph.D. program prepares students for advanced study and research in biomedical engineering.
+Students must pass a written preliminary examination on the core courses, an oral qualifying/advancement to candidacy examination, and coursework for two minor fields of study and defend the dissertation.
+Each minor field consists of three 4-unit courses, of which two must be graduate (200-level) courses.
+One minor must be in another area of biomedical engineering, and the second minor should be outside biomedical engineering.
 Students must maintain a grade-point average of 3.25 or better in all courses.